SaraMWillis/example-docs/docs/running_jobs/batch_jobs/submitting_jobs/index.md

 ## Submitting Multiple Jobs
 Frequently, users need to submit multiple, related jobs.
-It may be tempting to do this using a bash loop but there are several drawbacks to this method which are discussed under [Best Practices under Running Jobs](../../overview/#jobs).
+It may be tempting to do this using a bash loop but there are several drawbacks to this method which are discussed under [Best Practices](../../overview/#jobs).

 The best way to submit related jobs is to use job arrays.
 Jobs arrays allow users to submit multiple related jobs using a single script and single ```sbatch``` command.
 Each task within the array can have its own unique input parameters, making it ideal for running batch jobs with varied inputs or executing repetitive tasks efficiently.
 See [Array Jobs](../array_jobs/) for specifics on how to submit these sorts of workflows.